Washington University in St. Louis: Student body

-In 2024, Washington University enrolled 16,399 students who came from all 50 U.S. states and more than 110 countries.
-This includes 8,243 undergraduate students and 7,289 graduate students.
+As of 2025, Washington University has 15,952 enrolled students who come from all 50 U.S. states and 105 countries.
+This includes 8,164 undergraduate students and 6,922 graduate students.

 Of the 1,848 first year students enrolled in fall 2024, 37 percent were white/Caucasian, 26 percent were Asian, 12 percent were Latino/Hispanic, 8 percent were black/African-American, 11 percent were international, and 5 percent did not identify; 53 percent were female and 47 percent were male.

 Student organizations

 Washington University has over 400 undergraduate student organizations on campus.
-Most receive funding by the Washington University Student Union, which, as of Fiscal Year As of 2024 has an annual budget of $4.2 million.
+Most receive funding by the Washington University Student Union, which, as of fiscal year As of 2026 has an annual budget of $4.6 million.
 The Student Union sponsors major campus programs including WILD and distributes free copies of The New York Times, USA Today, and the St. Louis Post-Dispatch through The Collegiate Readership Program.

 Washington University has 26 recognized chapters of fraternities and sororities.
 In 2020, nearly half of Washington University's fraternity and sorority members canceled their memberships following student-led criticism that historically white fraternities and sororities contributed to racism and sexism on campus.
 Two sororities folded completely, and others lost more than 80 percent of their membership.
 The university has since faced ongoing calls from students to remove fraternities and sororities from campus.